 Do you suffer from a crippling fear of the dentist?
 You’re not alone!
-Dental anxiety and phobia is actually surprisingly common, with about 9-15 percent of Americans actually avoiding the dentist’s office entirely as a result.
+Dental anxiety and phobia are actually surprisingly common, with about 9-15 percent of Americans actually avoiding the dentist’s office entirely as a result.

 Dental phobia is no small matter—those who suffer from it can become seriously panic-stricken and in a state of severe emotional distress.
 Unfortunately, this fear can have serious health repercussions, such as gum disease, infection, and damaged teeth due to lack of care.
-It can also lead to a low self-esteem, as people with oral health issues may suffer from visibly noticeable dental decay, causing their personal and professional lives to suffer.
+It can also lead to low self-esteem, as people with oral health issues may suffer from visibly noticeable dental decay, causing their personal and professional lives to suffer.
 It can even result in a lower life expectancy.

-Thankfully, dental phobia is treatable, but first you have to know the signs.
+Thankfully, dental phobia is treatable, but first, you have to know the signs.
 Here are some symptoms you may exhibit that can cause or result from dental anxiety and phobia.

 - Lower Pain Threshold: Those who are atypically tense at the dentist may also have a lower pain threshold, causing treatments to be more painful.

 - Feelings of Helplessness: In many cases, those who have any phobia often also have a fear of loss of control, which can trigger anxiety.
 If you also have trouble breathing during the exam, this may result from dental phobia or anxiety.